fish-shell/fish-shell/doc_src/cmds/function.rst

 - ``fish_command_not_found``, which is emitted whenever a command lookup failed.

 - ``fish_preexec``, which is emitted right before executing an interactive command.
 The commandline is passed as the first parameter.
+Not emitted if command is empty.

 - ``fish_posterror``, which is emitted right after executing a command with syntax errors.
 The commandline is passed as the first parameter.

 - ``fish_postexec``, which is emitted right after executing an interactive command.
 The commandline is passed as the first parameter.
+Not emitted if command is empty.

 - ``fish_exit`` is emitted right before fish exits.